EU to require sharing of corporate deals to curb tax avoidance

 "There will be no escape clause and no room for interpretation on these requirements.
 It will be simple.
 It's automatic."

-The European Commission is also investigating whether the tax arrangements in Luxembourg for U.S. retailer Amazon and a unit of Italian carmaker Fiat amounted to unfair state aid, as well as looking into the treatment of Starbucks by the Netherlands and Apple by Ireland.
+The European Commission is also investigating whether the tax arrangements in Luxembourg for U.S. retailer Amazon (AMZN.O) and a unit of Italian carmaker Fiat (FCHA.MI) amounted to unfair state aid, as well as looking into the treatment of Starbucks (SBUX.O) by the Netherlands and Apple (AAPL.O) by Ireland.

 Critics such as anti-poverty charity Oxfam said the latest proposals did nothing to prevent tax dodging, but Moscovici denied they lacked teeth.

-"Good behavior will hopefully chase out bad behavior.
+"Good behaviour will hopefully chase out bad behaviour.
 Tax avoidance is bad publicity for companies," he said.

 Moscovici said the EU wanted global exchange of tax ruling information and the issue would be raised at an IMF meeting in April.